zo-el/hound-ai/README.md

   - Keywords expressing potential future interest (“interested”, “call back”, “not ready”)
   - Unresponsive accounts (“ghosted”, “unresponsive”, “not responding”)

+### Stage 4

+- Format the output into an Excel file with conditional formatting

 ## Prerequisites

 - Python 3.8+